lucianpls/libahtse/README.md

 These are used to force the output format, for ATHSE modules that reformat the data.
 On input, the format is self-detecting in most cases.

 ### BoundingBox MinX,MinY,MaxX,MaxY
-Bouding box, for comma separated floating point values using . as the unit separator, in the projection coordinate system.
+Bouding box, in a WMS style format.
+Expects four comma separated floating point values using "." as the unit separator, in the projection coordinate system.
 Defaults to 0,0,1,1

 ### ETagSeed B32VAL
 A 64 bit value as 13 base32 digits.
 May be used to generate ETag values for every tile.